netdata/netdata/packaging/installer/README.md

 ## Get started

-monitoring agent that collects thousands of hardware and software metrics from any physical or virtual system (we call them _nodes_).
+Netdata is a free and open-source (FOSS) monitoring agent that collects thousands of hardware and software metrics from any physical or virtual system (we call them _nodes_).
 These metrics are organized in an easy-to-use and -navigate interface.

 Together with [Netdata Cloud](https://github.com/netdata/netdata/blob/master/docs/quickstart/infrastructure.md), you can monitor your entire infrastructure in